-Zendesk Enterprise features such as Brands and Multiple Forms are good examples of configuring Zendesk for different contexts of use.
+Some Zendesk plans have features such as Brands and Ticket Forms, these are good examples of configuring Zendesk for different contexts of use.
 Contexts can be wide, granular, or both depending on your business.
 The act of analysing the scope of your help desk will get you to think about collecting data that supports particular contexts.
 This typically involves a mix of common and unique fields for each context of use you may have for Zendesk Support.

 If you have been put off creating too many fields, cluttering the interface or illogical combinations of data, then the ability to configure them within a context of use can free you up to think more creatively about what is needed for each context.

 If we consider context to be the macro viewpoint, Classification/Categorization can perhaps be considered a micro viewpoint.
 Classification/Categorization is a method of standardization that can start off broadly with increasing sub-levels of sophistication.

 - A ticket is received for Product A, vs. Product B or Service C